PETROLEUM OPERATIONS (MARITIME ZONE MORATROIUM) ACT 481

-“Belize Barrier Reef System” means all that area between geographical coordinates UTM 412 384 E, 2009 873N and 361402 E, 1777501 N, in NAD 27 Zone 16, comprising of corals, coral reefs, atolls, islands, seagrass beds, mangroves and other associated critical habitats and their inhabitants;
+“Belize Barrier Reef System” means all the area bounded to the north by geographical coordinates UTM 412 384 E, 2009 873N, and bounded to the south by geographical coordinates 361402 E, 1777501 N, in NAD 27 Zone 16, without limit to the East and West, comprising corals, coral reefs, atolls, islands, seagrass beds, mangroves and other associated critical habitats and there inhabitants;

 “maritime zone of Belize” means,

-(a) the internal waters,
+- The internal waters,

-(b) the territorial sea, and
+- The territorial sea, and

-(c) the exclusive economic zone,
+- The exclusive economic zone,